 1. Implement upskilling and reskilling programs

-Partnering with industry experts or using specialized content for future skills like AI, data analytics, and cybersecurity ensures talent's subject-to-subject relevance.
-This also makes talent stay in the organization because it shows that the organization is working towards their growth.
+Partnering with industry experts or leveraging specialized content for future-critical areas like AI, data analytics, and cybersecurity ensures relevance and readiness.
+These initiatives also strengthen employee loyalty, as workers see real investment in their growth.

 2. Create Internal Career Progression Frameworks